US: AstraZeneca may have used outdated info in vaccine trial - WTMJ

 “We urge the company to work with the DSMB to review the efficacy data and ensure the most accurate, up-to-date efficacy data be made public as quickly as possible,” the statement added.

+In previous vaccine trials, as is the situation here, cases have continued to accrue, even as companies began to release their data.
+But the AstraZeneca circumstance is unusual in drawing the concern of the data monitoring board.

-The company aims to file an application with the Food and Drug Administration in the coming weeks, and the government’s outside advisers will then publicly debate the evidence.
+The company has said it aims to file an application with the Food and Drug Administration in the coming weeks, and the government’s outside advisers will then publicly debate the evidence.

 Authorization and guidelines for use of the vaccine in the United States will be determined by the FDA and Centers for Disease Control and Prevention after thorough review of the data by independent advisory committees.